A Historical Connection

 Each youth that we serve is more than the sum of diagnoses, history, and labels.
 Our clients are all resilient and deserving of a bright future.
 They have hopes and dreams like the rest of us.

-It’s not easy staying out of the “life” and a journey oftentimes interrupted by recidivism.
+It’s not easy staying out of the “life” and it’s a journey oftentimes interrupted by recidivism.
 But at Crittenton there is no judgment and there is always a welcome back towards a path geared for health and stability.

-Who Are Our Clients
+Who Are the Clients Using Crittenton’s InSight Program

 - Teenage girls (13-18 years of age)

-- Have experienced complex traumas
+- Have experienced multiple and repeated complex traumas

 - Have serious emotional and behavioral issues